desmond-ong/cfDistance/README.md

 ### Sample Experiments

 A sample of our experiments is also included in the repository.
-I

 If you do finish an experiment, you'll also see a mockup of the data that would've been collected, had it been running live.
 The complete experiments can be loaded using the following links: